PoC vs prototype vs MVP in mobile app development

 The answer to your question lies in what your competitors are doing.

-If you’re building an on-demand delivery app, you should have something extra compared to DoorDash, FoodPanda, or Glovo.
+If you’re building an on-demand delivery app, you should have something extra compared to DoorDash or Glovo.
 If it’s a productivity app, you’ve got to find yourself the niche that makes you stand apart from the likes of Fabulous or Evernote.
 If you’re working on a finance app, you should have something to stand out against the likes of Revolut or the Apple Card.
 What your competitors are doing is what sets the baseline.

 Look at what’s viable on the market